 Kiwa also provides services for the Organic sector.

 BRCGS Global Food certification can be used by any food processing operation where open food is handled, processed or packed.
 This could be from primary products such as fresh produce pack houses and slaughterhouses through to processed foods, canneries and ready to eat products.

-BRCGS Issue 8 was implemented in February 2019.
-Contact us to book on our BRCGS Issue 8 training course.
+BRCGS Issue 9 to be implemented February 2023.
+Contact us to book your BRCGS Issue 9 training course

 Whether you’re an established global supplier or based in an emerging market, the BRCGS food standard will ensure your customers have confidence in your food safety program and supply chain management.
 What’s more, by improving food safety, the Standard will also help you reduce waste, complaints, recalls and rejected products.
 You can also use your certification as a marketing tool by displaying the BRCGS food Standard logo on your publicity materials, stationery and website.
 And your business will appear on the BRCGS Directory too, giving you further recognition.

 Each manufacturer or supplier is assessed by an accredited certification body like Kiwa, against specific safety, operational and quality criteria.
 It gives food retailers, working within a highly competitive market place, legal, technical and financial advantages.
 Achieving the BRCGS food standard demonstrates to customers that the producer has robust product safety systems in place to allow for confidence in the supply of a safe, legal and good quality product.